ImageMagick v6 Examples --

 [IM Output]

 Note how I also added a value of 0.5 to the 'pixel' coordinates.
-This is because pixels have area, while mathematical points do not, as such if you want to align the center of a pixel, you need to add 0.5 to the location of the 'point' within the pixel.
+This is because pixels have area, while mathematical points do not, as such if you want to align the center of a pixel, you need to add 0.5 to the location of the center 'point' within the pixel.
 See Image Coordinates vs Pixel Coordinates for more information.

 convert align_blue.png \